 - (1) All Audit Committee members are independent under applicable SEC and Nasdaq rules and are "financially literate."
-The Board has determined that Pat Shouvlin, the Committee's Chair, and Chuck Chaplin each qualifies as an "audit committee financial expert" under applicable SEC rules. - (2) All Compensation and Human Capital Committee members are independent under applicable SEC and Nasdaq rules and are "non-employee directors" for purposes of Section 16 of the Exchange Act, and "outside directors" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"). - (3) All Finance and Risk Committee, Investment Committee, and Nominating and Corporate Governance Committee members are independent under applicable SEC and Nasdaq rules. - (4) Steve Hooley was elected to the Board on August 19, 2020, and assigned to the Audit and Investment Committees.
-William F. Wallace retired from the Board as of our 2020 annual meeting of stockholders.
-Until that time, Mr. Wallace served on the Audit and Investment (Chair) Committees. - (5) Meg McCarthy is not standing for reelection at the Annual Meeting.
-She will continue to serve as a Director and on her assigned Committees until the Annual Meeting. - (6) Eileen Mallesch succeeded Mr. Wallace as Chair of the Investment Committee following his retirement from the Board as of our 2020 annual meeting of stockholders.
+The Board has determined that Pat Shouvlin, the Committee's Chair, and Chuck Chaplin each qualifies as an "audit committee financial expert" under applicable SEC rules. - (2) All Compensation and Human Capital Committee members are independent under applicable SEC and Nasdaq rules and are "non-employee directors" for purposes of Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"). - (3) All Finance and Risk Committee, Investment Committee, and Nominating and Corporate Governance Committee members are independent under applicable SEC and Nasdag rules. - (4) Carol Juel was elected to the Board on November 1, 2021, and assigned to the Audit Committee and the Finance and Risk Committee.